subsetpark/pantagruel/README.md

 mathematical but also easily written by hand, and intuitive to the programmer, so we could use it as a lingua franca for whiteboarding, ideation in notebooks, and the like.
 There's a possibility for something with a much lower barrier to entry (for this admittedly more modest goal) than something like Z. Part of what makes this possible is that we can jettison a formal *semantics* entirely.
-Because this is a specification language, and because it is not going to result in a provably correct program, it doesn't need to *mean* anything.
+It doesn't need to *mean* anything.
 At the end of the day the only semantics will be in the mind of the human reader.
 So we can try to provide them with a language that they can use to be as descriptive as is necessary, but only for their own purposes.

 Of course, any language with an undefined semantics will not be *actually* unambiguous in any objective way.
 But we might be able to at least avoid